gabyx/Githooks/docs/cli/git_hooks_images_update.md

 ### Synopsis

-Build/pull container images in the current repository which as needed for Githooks.
+Build/pull container images in the current repository and shared repositories which are needed for Githooks.

 ```
 git hooks images update